-270G.
+275G.
 I. Ramirez-Toro and H. Minnigh.
 Water System Resilience in Disasters: Puerto Rico's Experience, presented at Water Science and Technology Issues for the Nation.

-271 The power grid is a main sector within the Energy lifeline
+276 The power grid is a main sector within the Energy lifeline

-272 Lifeline sector within the Food, Water, and Shelter Lifeline
+$^{^{\}rm 277}$ Lifeline sector within the Food, Water, and Shelter Lifeline

 Need for Energy Resilience.
 Energy is the one lifeline upon which all others depend; yet it is primarily dependent on imported fossil fuel sources.
 Ninety-eight percent (98%) of the power grid functions on gasoline, coal, and natural gas, while only two percent (2%) functions on renewable sources.
 A continuation of this dependence, coupled with a centralized system of fragile infrastructure, could likely be the single most significant obstacle to resilience for Puerto Rico.
 Furthermore, emergency generators are a prevalent solution for backup energy in the event the power grid becomes unstable, but they also depend on imported fuels and a functioning complex supply chain.
+This fragility in the Energy lifeline and backup energy sources leaves households vulnerable to health and safety risks.
+Especially those residents, such as the elderly or infirm, whose life expectancy is directly affected by the loss of power which is required to refrigerate medications such as insulin and run medical equipment such as oxygen machines and nebulizers.
+Another compounding factor is introduced when emergency response and medical personnel that make up the Critical Recovery Workforce supporting the secondary lifelines of Health and Medical and Safety and Security are unable to report to work due to health and safety needs of their household.
+They are faced with the choice of abondoning their family in a time of need in order to serve the public.

-At this pivotal point in time when Puerto Rico is expecting billions of dollars 273 for energy grid repair and improvements, PRDOH is focusing critical mitigation funds on the resilience of communities and individual households by furthering the goals set by the Puerto Rico Energy Public Policy Act, Law 17-2019, which sets the Island on a path to forty percent (40%) and one hundred percent (100%) renewable energy by 2025 and 2050, respectively.
-Projects should focus on clean energy technology and can employ wind, solar, storage hybrids or other technology appropriate to the environmental attributes of the project location and cost and/or performance advantages.
+At this pivotal point in time when Puerto Rico is expecting billions of dollars278 for energy grid repair and improvements, PRDOH is focusing critical mitigation funds on the resilience of communities and individual households by furthering the goals set by the Puerto Rico Energy Public Policy Act, Law 17-2019, which sets the Island on a path to forty percent (40%) and one hundred percent (100%) renewable energy by 2025 and 2050, respectively.
+Projects should focus on clean energy technology and can employ wind, solar, storage hybrids, or other technology appropriate to the environmental attributes of the project location and cost and/or performance advantages.